MIMT: Multi-Illuminant Color Constancy via Multi-Task Local Surface and Light Color Learning: Experiments

 \subsection{Ablation Studies}

-We compare the quantitiative performance of models trained on different settings on the LSMI dataset \cite{kim2021large}.
-The experiments start by removing all the components except our backbone.
-Then, we progressively add components of our proposed method into it.
-In Fig.~\ref{fig:cl_ab}, we also compare the feature maps in different illuminations with and without our contrastive loss to show its effect.

-By individually using Achromatic Pixel Detection (APD) and Edge Detection (ED) as auxiliary tasks, their positive effects of them are shown.
-When each component is added to the framework, an improvement can be observed.
-It shows the best performance when all the proposed components are added.
-The ablation studies show that all the components in our proposed method are important.
+As shown in Table~\ref{tab:as}, we compare the quantitative performance of models trained on different settings on the LSMI dataset \cite{kim2021large}.
+By individually removing Achromatic-Pixel Detection (APD), Surface-Color Similarity Prediction (SCSP), and preservation loss $L_{\text{preservation}}$, significant drops in the performance are shown.
+It also shows the best performance when all the proposed components are added. {Moreover, in Fig.~\ref{fig:cl_ab}, we also compare the feature maps of two images in the testing set in different illuminations with and without our local surface color feature preservation scheme.
+With our proposed scheme, the model can extract stable surface color features when the illuminant conditions are changed. } The ablation studies show that all the components in our proposed method are important.